elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_index_lifecycle.md

 - `readonly` (Block List, Max: 1) Makes the index read-only. (see [below for nested schema](#nestedblock--hot--readonly))
 - `rollover` (Block List, Max: 1) Rolls over a target to a new index when the existing index meets one or more of the rollover conditions. (see [below for nested schema](#nestedblock--hot--rollover))
 - `searchable_snapshot` (Block List, Max: 1) Takes a snapshot of the managed index in the configured repository and mounts it as a searchable snapshot. (see [below for nested schema](#nestedblock--hot--searchable_snapshot))
 - `set_priority` (Block List, Max: 1) Sets the priority of the index as soon as the policy enters the hot, warm, or cold phase.
 Higher priority indices are recovered before indices with lower priorities following a node restart.
-Default priority is 1.
+Default priority is 1. (see [below for nested schema](#nestedblock--hot--set_priority))
 - `shrink` (Block List, Max: 1) Sets a source index to read-only and shrinks it into a new index with fewer primary shards. (see [below for nested schema](#nestedblock--hot--shrink))
 - `unfollow` (Block List, Max: 1) Convert a follower index to a regular index.
 Performed automatically before a rollover, shrink, or searchable snapshot action. (see [below for nested schema](#nestedblock--hot--unfollow))